Did Moses copy the Law from the Code of Hammurabi?

 Both Hammurabi and Moses recorded a complex system of laws which were unique to their times.
 Hammurabi claimed to receive his code from the Babylonian god of justice, Shamash.
 Moses received God’s Law atop Mount Sinai directly from Jehovah, the God of the Israelites.
 There are some similarities between the Mosaic Law and the Code of Hammurabi, as would be expected from two legislative systems.
 However, their significant differences demonstrate the baselessness of the charge that Moses copied from the Code of Hammurabi.

-The Ten Commandments: Ethics for the Twenty-first Century by Mark F. Rooker and Logos Bible Software.
+Recommended Resources: The Ten Commandments: Ethics for the Twenty-first Century by Mark F. Rooker and Logos Bible Software.

 Are the pyramids mentioned in the Bible?
 Did the enslaved Israelites build the pyramids?